Shah Alam Community Forest: Flora and fauna

-The forest consists of both primary and secondary vegetation.
-Being part of the Bukit Cherakah Forest Reserve, the forest still has a population of Malayan tapir and White-handed gibbon.
-There are also many species of snakes, lizards, civet cats, monkeys resident in the area.
+The Shah Alam Community Forest consists of both primary and secondary lowland rainforest.
+Being part of the Bukit Cherakah Forest Reserve, the forest still has populations of Malayan tapir, White-handed gibbon, and Leopard cat, which are totally protected under Malaysia Wildlife Conservation Act 2010, and protected species such as the Malayan Porcupine.
+There are also many species of snakes, lizards, civet cats, monkeys exist in this area, showcasing a rare and remarkable biodiversity within urban settings.